davidjlcosta/demo/README.md

 # Demo Application

+Spring Boot CRUD Rest API example with Maven that use Spring Data JPA/Hibernate to interact with PostgreSQL database.

 Getting Started
 ---------------
 These instructions will get you a copy of the project on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.